-May arise from personal or family relationships or involvement in sporting, social, community or cultural activities.
-They include any tendency toward favour or prejudice resulting from friendship, animosity or other personal involvement that could create bias in the making of a judgement or decision.
-They also include the personal, professional or business interests of individuals or groups we associate with.
+May arise from personal or family relationships or involvement in sporting, social, community, professional, business or cultural activities, which may create the potential for favour or prejudice that could bias the making of a judgement or decision in the course of the employee's duties.

 In accordance with the department’s Human Resource Delegation Manual, a Manager is defined as a person holding a delegation to make a determination on matters to which this procedure relates.